hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 This Github Repository (replace this link with your Repository Link) [https://github.com/hpssjellis/jeremy-ellis-5-min-tinyML-2022](https://github.com/hpssjellis/jeremy-ellis-5-min-tinyML-2022)

+ To make your own version of this webApp just copy this readme file in your own Gitpages activated repository and link to the readme.md file as a webpage.

 Number of Slides: <input type="text" id="myCountLinks" size="6" value="15" >, Seconds per Slide: <input type="text" id="myCountMax" size="6" value="20" >